 The Gang Related issues and similar Destructive or Illegal Behavior Report is inserted in the Students' Rights and Responsibilities Booklet that all students in the district receive.
-The data is collected on file in the Department of Student Service.
+The data is collected on file in the Department of Student Services.

-- 8. Do you feel the gang related issues and similar destructive or illegal behavior has increased, decreased, or remained the same as the previous school year?
-There have been only (1) gang related or destructive or illegal act occurred on school property since this procedure was enacted. - 9.
+- 8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?
+There have been only (2) gang related or destructive or illegal acts occurred on school property since this procedure was enacted. - 9.
 Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
 NA.
-Note: There were no changes to the Gang Policy/Regulations or reported incidents in 2016-17.